Cecilia8989/pands-problem-sheet/README.md

 - Run the program by executing the "bank.py" script.
 - The program will prompt the user to enter a first quantity in cents.
-- A  second quantities in cents will be asked to the user.
+- A  second quantity in cents will be asked to the user.
 - The program will them calculate the total amount in Euro by adding the two quantities and dividing the result by 100.
 - The total amount in Euro will be displayed with the Euro Symbol